 Applicants must take language proficiency tests to obtain at least the minimum points required by the program.
-Canada’s standard for language proficiency are the Canadian Language Benchmarks for English and Niveaux de compétence linguistique canadien for French.
+Canada’s standard for language proficiency is the Canadian Language Benchmarks for English and Niveaux de compétence linguistique canadien for French.

 Approved language tests include the Canadian English Language Proficiency Index Program and the International English Language Testing System.
 Results must be submitted in an applicant’s Express Entry profile.

-An applicant who has obtained educational degree, diploma or certificate outside of Canada is required to have his or her qualifications assessed by an accredited institution.
-The assessment will produce a report called Educational Credential Assessment and assessment results and reference number must be submitted in the applicant’s Express Entry profile.
+An applicant who has obtained an educational degree, diploma or certificate outside of Canada is required to have his or her qualifications assessed by an accredited institution.
+The assessment will produce a report called Educational Credential Assessment and assessment results and the reference number must be submitted in the applicant’s Express Entry profile.

 If a candidate meets the minimum requirements of one of Canada’s 11 provinces or territories’ (excluding Quebec) non-Express Entry streams and nominated in that stream, he or she can provide the nomination in his or her Express Entry profile.
-This only applies if candidate has provincial nomination; those who don’t have need not submit this requirement.
+This only applies if the candidate has provincial nomination; those who don’t have need not submit this requirement.